Regulations Regarding Immigration Procedures

-Meldunek this is registration at the place of your residency in Poland.
+Meldunek is the registration at the place of your residency in Poland.

-ALL students should register their place of accommodation in the Municipal Office of Łódź immediately after their arrival to Łódź, at the Population Registration Section of the Administrative Department of the Municipality.
+ALL students should register their place of accommodation at the Municipal Office of Łódź immediately after their arrival to Łódź, at the Population Registration Section of the Administrative Department of the Municipality.

-Students, who rent the flat in the city, should ask their landlord to assist them in registration.
+Students who rent a flat in the city should ask their landlord to assist them in the registration process.

-The following documents are required to obtain registration proof:
+The following documents are required to obtain the registration proof: